-If you don't mind staying low to the ground, let me give you the lightest set I'd use with most of my mirrorless equipment: a Benro C-069MB set of legs with their B-0 head.
+If you don't mind staying low to the ground, let me give you the lightest set I'd use with most of my mirrorless equipment: a Benro C-069MB set of legs with their B-0 head [update: I currently use the MeFOTO GlobeTrotter carbon fiber version, which is a variation on the same thing].
 This is a small, light set that I've found works well with a couple of caveats: (1) it's got a centerpost.
 Strongly consider removing it and finding a way to direct mount the head to top plate (hint: hardware store, long 1/4" bolt and washer); and (2) never use the bottommost set of leg extensions, plus try to avoid using the second bottommost.
 That gives you 26" max of leg extension.
 Good thing that there are more great photos located closer to the ground than at eye level, isn't it?

 The RRS Versa 1 looks like it will be perfect for these mirrorless cameras, but it's only a little more than a half pound lighter than the Versa 2, which is what I'm carrying most of the time for my mirrorless cameras.
 Gitzo and others have some good offerings in the range between the Benro and the RRS, too, so you've got a range of prices to look at.